-The Launchpad is a specialist provision that offers individual programmes of education for junior-age pupils with a diagnosis of Autism and an EHCP.
-The Launchpad is for pupils that do not require a special school but struggle to access a full-time mainstream class.
-We are able to offer a bespoke combination of access to mainstream classes allied with specialist input, support and adapted environment that the Launchpad provides.
+The Launchpad is a specialist provision that offers individual programmes of education for junior-age pupils with a diagnosis of Autism or social communication and an EHCP.
+The Launchpad is for pupils that do not require a special school but find a full time mainstream environment challenging.
+We are able to offer a bespoke combination of access to mainstream classes alongside specialist teacher input, support and adapted environment.
+Children can start a placement in year 3 through to year 6.
+Our aim is to integrate the children into mainstream classes.
+We do this by structuring their support to match what they need, ensuring they can succeed when integrating.
+This is a flexible process and is carefully monitored

-The Launchpad has two large teaching spaces furnished with widescreen smart TVs, tables and chairs specifically designed for small group and 1:1 work.
+The Launchpad has two large teaching spaces specifically designed for small group and 1:1 work.
 The classrooms are tailored to the differentiated curriculum and according to the support needs of the children.
 Visual displays are used to aid learning but are kept intentionally minimal to reduce distraction.
 There is also a sensory room equipped with soft furnishings and sensory toys and a calm room that serves as a low-arousal space.
 Outside, there is a self-contained courtyard adjacent to the lower-school playground.

 Curriculum and assessment